mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-07 -- Rep. Ami Bera (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-07)
 ### Committees
-Ami Bera is the #5 Republican on the House Committee on Science, Space, and Technology
+Ami Bera is the #5 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```